 Canadian Natural Resources (CNQ) Stock Sinks As Market Gains: What You Should Know

 Canadian Natural Resources will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Canadian Natural Resources to post earnings of $1.94 per share.
-This would mark year-over-year growth of 139.51%.
-Meanwhile, our latest consensus estimate is calling for revenue of $7.09 billion, up 35.83% from the prior-year quarter.
+In that report, analysts expect Canadian Natural Resources to post earnings of $1.92 per share.
+This would mark year-over-year growth of 137.04%.
+Our most recent consensus estimate is calling for quarterly revenue of $7.09 billion, up 35.83% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.91 per share and revenue of $26.33 billion.
-These totals would mark changes of +38.48% and +9.69%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $6.75 per share and revenue of $26.33 billion, which would represent changes of +35.27% and +9.69%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Canadian Natural Resources.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Canadian Natural Resources.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 18.27% higher.
-Canadian Natural Resources is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 15.49% higher.
+Canadian Natural Resources currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Canadian Natural Resources has a Forward P/E ratio of 8.87 right now.
-For comparison, its industry has an average Forward P/E of 5.14, which means Canadian Natural Resources is trading at a premium to the group.
+Valuation is also important, so investors should note that Canadian Natural Resources has a Forward P/E ratio of 9.37 right now.
+Its industry sports an average Forward P/E of 5.69, so we one might conclude that Canadian Natural Resources is trading at a premium comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.